Does a College Education Help in a Commercial Real Estate Agent’s Career?

 Education

-I bet everyone could have guessed that the three top business degrees would help the most in a commercial real estate career.
+I bet everyone could have guessed that the three top business degrees would help the most in a commercial real estate industry career.
 A background in economics allows you to see investment and pricing trends while others remain blind.
 Marketing gives you the tools you need to gather prospects and turn them into leads (marketing subjects are oriented around the theory of selling).
 A finance background allows you to put together financial statements, give advice to landlords on how to get their finances in the best order before selling, and you’ll become the go-to guy for spreadsheet help.

 Do you need a college degree to become successful in commercial real estate?